Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset: Conclusion

 The Talagrand inequality in its original form \cite{talagrand} gives a bound on the 2-Wasserstein distance between two Gaussian distributions in terms of their relative entropy:

 The Wasserstein distance can be written in terms of the covariance matrices of its arguments.
 The current exposition shows that written in this form, this distance measure appears in quantum information.
-A related distance measure on the space of covariance matrices is the Von Neumann relative entropy.
-A further study of the relation between these two distances could result in a distance measure between two (classical) distributions in terms of the Von Neumann relative entropy of their covariance matrices, similar to \cite{georgiou}, and could potentially lead to a Talagrand-type inequality.
+A related distance measure on the space of covariance matrices is the quantum relative entropy.
+A further study of the relation between these two distances could result in a distance measure between two (classical) distributions in terms of the quantum relative entropy of their covariance matrices, similar to \cite{georgiou}, and could potentially lead to a Talagrand-type inequality.